mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 I think the point is, the four kind of views – first grade, second grade, third grade, fourth grade children – [speaks] about our attitude, how to live, how to take care of the human world.
 They seem to be right, because it is a teaching, whatever they say.
 That’s why the Sixth Patriarch [says here there are] eighty-four thousand wisdoms, eighty-four thousand different teachings there.
 Because [there are] twenty or [thirty] people here, [with] different types of life, different personalities: different worlds.
 So I think if you see the human world seriously and study, learn, very naturally you can have an outlook on the world and human beings.
 That’s why [there are] many kinds of religions.

-So finally Dogen Zenji says, it is not important to discuss about which is the better teaching.
+So finally Dōgen Zenji says, it is not important to discuss about which is the better teaching.
 The point is your *degree*, how much intention you have in order to practice.
 In other words, the main point is the *quality* of the practice *you* do, day by day – whatever you may be.
 Kind of [like what the] fourth grade children [say]: wherever you may go, you can build up a buddha’s world.

-Dogen Zenji also [says that] when you do *gassho*, *gassho* is *gassho* – that’s it!
+Dōgen Zenji also [says that] when you do *gassho*, *gassho* is *gassho* – that’s it!
 This is a teaching, this is a doctrine mentioned by the *Lotus Sutra*, *Nirvana Sutra*, *Avatamsaka Sutra*, et cetera.
 But is that the most important teaching?
 Yes it is... but it’s not “yes,” because reality-as-it-is is not like *this*.
-Even though buddhas and Dogen mention that you can build up buddha land wherever you may go – you can do it!
+Even though buddhas and Dōgen mention that you can build up buddha land wherever you may go – you can do it!
 But, reality is different, because you cannot do it.

 But, it is true, okay?
 So, if you want to have Right View, right outlook on the teaching, maybe you should choose [the] fourth grade children.
 Because you live in the saha world, but how do you accept the saha world?
 You shouldn’t accept the saha world as the saha world; maybe you should accept the saha world as a buddha land.
 That’s good.
 That’s better!
 Actually it is better than the first grade and second grade, et cetera.
 So it’s better; you should accept this one.
 But the question is, how do you put this doctrine into everyday life?
 Not discussing about what kind of children you want to [choose].
 You have to do it, every day.

-So, Buddha’s teaching, Dogen always says you can do it, you can build up buddha land – not in the other countries, but in Jambudvipa.
+So, Buddha’s teaching, Dōgen always says you can do it, you can build up buddha land – not in the other countries, but in Jambudvipa.
 Right there, you can do it.
 So let’s do it!

 So, we practice it.
 Here is a teaching, and then believe it, and devote yourself – anyway, depend on this teaching, and practice it.
 And then when you practice it, actually, practically speaking, you can build up buddha land.
 When your consciousness spins, then you don’t believe it.
 But practically speaking, you can build up, because if you sit down here peacefully, harmoniously, you can build up [a] peaceful world.
 Even though the world around you is always creating and producing miserable, ugly stuff – [there is] still peace.
 So wherever you may go, you can practice just like this zazen.
 Even though right in the middle of many people around you who are always creating trouble, [still] you can build up peace.
 That is our practice.